Packard Executive

 The Packard Executive was an automobile produced by the Packard-Clipper Division of the Studebaker-Packard Corporation in 1956.
+It was built to fill a perceived price gap between other Packard models.

+The cars extremely short production year was caused by the closure of the Detroit factory, where it was built, in June 1956.

+Introduction

 The Packard Executive was introduced on March 5, 1956 to fill a perceived price gap between the prestige Packard Patrician line and the new Clipper marque, which was in its first year as a separate marque.
 In previous years, Clipper models had been Packards.
 The most expensive Clipper, the Clipper Custom, listed at $3,065 for the 4-door sedan.
 The Packard Executive sedan retailed for $3,465, the Executive 2-door coupe $3,560, while the top-of-the-line Patrician sedan sold for $4,160.

 The Executive was marketed with the invitation to “enter the luxury car class now—at a modest investment,” and was aimed at "the young man on the way up."

-Effectively, the Packard Executive replaced the entire Clipper Custom line of vehicles, as production of the Customs was ended once the Executive was announced.